 Machine learning (ML) refers to a system that can learn by itself and autonomously improve its performance.
 Based on the data inputs that it continuously gathers and reads, it adjusts its models in real-time for optimal outcomes.
 Unlike RPA that requires explicit coding for each iteration of a task, machine learning makes decisions about its models based on the knowledge it gathers over time.

 Some of this machine learning is supervised – a human provides a training dataset with labeled inputs and the correct outputs for the bot to learn from and apply to future scenarios.
 Machine learning can also be unsupervised, where the bot takes unlabeled input data and finds naturally occurring patterns, groupings, and trends.

-Computer vision (CV) is the technology that enables a bot to “see” an image like a human does.
+Computer vision (CV) is the technology that enables a bot to “see” an image as a human does.
 It can identify scenes and find objects, and then make decisions about the images, such as classification, identification, verification, detection, segmentation, and recognition.
 Computer vision also encompasses optical character recognition (OCR) that recognizes words in images, such as a scanned invoice, and converts it to text.

 One of the biggest benefits of computer vision is a bot’s ability to understand the visual makeup of a user interface, enabling the bot to interact with existing programs and systems the same way as humans.
 And when the interface changes due to an update, the bot can still find the information it needs.

 Natural language processing (NLP) is the technology that enables a bot to “read” text the same way a human would.
 Natural language processing can read through essentially unlimited unstructured data, from contracts to social media posts, and extract the relevant data.